-E1.
+D2.
 Measuring and Recording an EKG:

 - Open the file "ekgsensor.xmbl".
-You will find this here: LoggerPro\experiments\probes and sensors\EKG sensor\ekgsensor.xmbl Set the sample rate to 200 samples per second and the time to collect data to 5 seconds. - Your team should choose a volunteer for the measurement as there will not be time to measure the EKG for each person.
+You will find this on a Mac machine at: \Application\LoggerPro3\Experiments\Probes&Sensors\EKG sensor\EKGsensor.cmbl - You will find this on a PC machine at: LoggerPro3\Experiments\Probes&Sensors\EKG sensor\EKGsensor.cmbl Set the sample rate to 200 samples per second and the time to collect data to 5 seconds. - Your team should choose a volunteer for the measurement as there will not be time to measure the EKG for each person.
 Attach three electrode patches, one on each of the upper arms and one on the inside of the right wrist.
-Attach the black probe to the right wrist, the green probe to the right upper arm and the red probe to the left upper arm. - With the subject standing still, measure the EKG and record the data. - Now ask the volunteer to lie flat on the ground and repeat data acquisition and save this data.
+Attach the black probe to the right wrist, the green probe to the right upper arm and the red probe to the left upper arm. - With the subject standing still, measure the EKG and record the data. - Now ask the volunteer to lie flat on the ground (or sit motionless on a stool) and repeat data acquisition and save this data.
 Note in your lab book which data set corresponds to which position. - Lastly, if you have time, have the volunteer jog in place for 2 minutes, then repeat the standing EKG measurement.
-Store this file also. - When you have finished taking data pass the sensor to the next table.
+Store this file also.

-E2.
+D3.
 Analysis of the EKGs